dbgx/lldb.nvim/README.md

 ```
 # use sudo if you want to attach to a running process
 $ lldb-server platform --listen localhost:2345

+# in older versions of lldb, use this instead
+$ lldb-platform --listen localhost:2345
 ```

 The above command will start the server in platform mode and listen for connections